earthsteading/Performance-Solutions/earthen-walls.md

  - [ ] Surface finishes of earthen rammed walls should be considered by architect and engineer as part of the deisgn schematic, including: rough, smooth, pebble, flat, colour, etc.

 ## Adobe bricks and cob walls
-In scope: freestanding load-bearing walls, non-loadbearing infill materials, furniture, etc.
+  - [x] In scope: freestanding load-bearing walls, non-loadbearing infill materials, furniture, etc.
+  - [ ] Out of scope: multi-storey (up to 3 storey with ABCB Performance Solution), earthquake and fire (not yet tested).

+### Quality assurance assessment checks:
  - [ ] Earth and straw for cob mixing (mechanical or rotary hoe) should be left for a 12 hour soak after initial mix, and remixed prior to placing.
  - [ ] Brick size should be a minimum of 280mm nominal thckness for thermal and structural performance.
 Brick size may and should vary to enable bonding around corners, curves and overlapping bond walls.
  - [ ] Sand or straw may be added to control drying thereby allowing the interior of the brick to dry at the same rate as the exterior which will help prevent cracking.
 Straw and cellulose natural fibres should be cut to 1/2 the size of the brick/wall and added to the mix evenly.
 Portland cement as an additive is also often used.